rust-minidump/rust-minidump/minidump-processor/json-schema.md

 `crashing_thread.thread_index` renamed to `crashing_thread.threads_index`

 This was actually always supposed to be the name, we just typoed it and didn't notice before publishing.
 It's soon enough that we'd rather just fix it rather than eternally have two copies of the field.
 Sorry!

+## 0.10.0

+### sensitive and exploitability fully removed

+The top level `sensitive` field and its child `exploitability` field have been removed from the schema since they were already optional and never contained any real output.
+These features were never implemented, but they were stubbed out and made it into the schema simply because we were emitting these dummy fields.

+While the idea of a "sensitive" section that can be stripped for data-security purposes is appealing, in reality it isn't really useful because *lots* of information in this report potentially contains sensitive user information.
+It's up to your organization to decide who can see which fields.